|Ctenophora - comb jellies|

 Despite similarities to cnidarians, ctenophores appear more closely related to the bilaterian animals:

-However (beside gross morphological similarities), some molecular data has contradicted this view.
-Perhaps:
+However, some molecular data has contradicted this view.
+Perhaps (also suggested by gross morphological similarities):

 More recent molecular